jake142/laravel-service/readme.md

 4. If you want a sample job (recommended)
 4. If you want a sample test (recommended)

 The service is now created (added as a repository to your composer.json file), but not enabled.

+#### Enable a service

-To enable the service
+To enable a service run:

 > php artisan service:enable $version/$service name (eg. V1/SampleService)